Items tagged “core condition”

 Thoracic aortic injury

-Perimesencephalic subarachnoid haemorrhage (PMSAH) is a distinct pattern of subarachnoid haemorrhage (SAH), which is centred on the basal cisterns around the midbrain.
-Epidemiology PMSAH is rare with an incidence of 0.5 in 100 000 in adults 4.
-PMSAH represents 5-10% of all subarachnoid haemorr...
+Perimesencephalic subarachnoid hemorrhage (PMSAH) is a distinct pattern of subarachnoid hemorrhage (SAH), which is centered on the basal cisterns around the midbrain.
+Epidemiology Perimesencephalic subarachnoid hemorrhage is rare with an incidence of 0.5 in 100 000 in adults 4.
+PMSAH represent...

 Burst lumbar fracture